Great American Family: Programming

 Great American Family is positioned as a family-oriented channel with original series and movies reflecting "American culture, lifestyle and heritage", and emphasizing "relationships and the emotional connections related to holidays, seasons and occasions".
 Abbott stated that the network planned to feature "soft faith" and secular programming, describing the market for faith-based programming as being "grossly underserved".
+He explained that the network aimed to focus on character development and avoid themes that were too "on the nose", stating that "it takes 10 quality projects to outdo the one bad one that people see that reinforces the notion that faith-based content is either cheesy or bad quality."

 The network acquired season 2 of When Hope Calls, a spin-off of Hallmark Channel's When Calls the Heart that originally aired on the network's streaming service Hallmark Movies Now.
 In February 2022, it acquired reruns of the Full House sequel series Fuller House, which was originally produced for Netflix.

 Under its previous ownership, original programming included series such as Kimberly's Simply Southern, a cooking show featuring Kimberly Schlapman of the country group Little Big Town; Farm Kings, a reality show chronicling the King family of Freedom Farms; and Celebrity Motorhomes.
 From 2011 through 2013, GAC broadcast the National Finals Rodeo.